ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Protection Against High Packet Loss

+A congestion control algorithm should try to avoid causing excessively high rates of packet loss.
-A congestion control algorithm should reduce its sending rate if experiencing high packet loss.
+To accomplish this, it should avoid excessive increases in sending rate, and reduce its sending rate if experiencing high packet loss.

 Even if a congestion control algorithm can tolerate high loss, many types of short request/response traffic do not want to pay the loss recovery performance penalty induced by high loss rates.

 The first version of the BBR algorithm {{BBRv1-draft}} failed this requirement.
-Experimental evaluation {{BBRv1-Evaluation}} showed that it caused a sustained rate of when multiple BBRv1 flows share a bottleneck and the buffer size was less than roughly one and a half BDP.
+Experimental evaluation {{BBRv1-Evaluation}} showed that it caused a sustained rate of packet loss when multiple BBRv1 flows shared a bottleneck and the buffer size was less than roughly one and a half BDP.
 This kind of behavior needed to be fixed, and indeed further versions of BBR {{BBR-draft}}